-- 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2021, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 The names of the DSLs is clearly advertised in the school, with a statement explaining the school's role in referring and monitoring welfare and safeguarding concerns. - 5.4 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.
+- 5.1.
+We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2023, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
+This is detailed in Appendix A of this policy. - 5.2.
+In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required, or level 2 Early Help Keywork Service support is required for children who are severely absent from school. - 5.3.
+Where a crime may have been committed the police will be involved as necessary (using the NPCC When to call the police guidance to inform this decision). - 5.4.
+Where the police speak with children formally at school then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
+The names of the DSLs will be clearly advertised in the school, with a statement explaining the school's role in referring and monitoring welfare and safeguarding concerns.
+Photographs of the DSL team are displayed in the school reception, on the website as well as in the pupil toilets and the staffroom.
+The DSL team are available to the children across the school day and highly visible on the school gate daily.
+Children know where the Welfare TA works and that she is available at break and lunchtimes.
+For children who need regular access to share any worries, Page 13 of 85 successes or concerns, the weekly welfare meeting is where such children are discussed and allocated time to talk.
+The DSL team hold an assembly to ensure all children know who and where these staff are and how they can meet with them.
+At Sandown, we want to ensure that every child feels they have got someone they can talk to if they need to.
+This adult may not solely be on the DSL team.

+5.6.
+We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.